wazo-platform/wazo-platform.org/content/uc-doc/high_availability/berofos.md

 ### One Wazo and one PBX

 This case is not currently supported.
-You\'ll find a workaround in the `berofos-integration-with-pbx`{.interpreted-text role="ref"} section.
+You'll find a workaround in the `berofos-integration-with-pbx`{.interpreted-text role="ref"} section.

 Multiple berofos
 ----------------

-It\'s possible to use more than 1 berofos with Wazo.
+It's possible to use more than 1 berofos with Wazo.

 For each supplementary berofos you want to use, you must first configure it properly like you did for the first one.
 The only difference is that you need to add a berofos declaration to the `/etc/bnfos.conf`{.interpreted-text role="file"} file instead of creating/overwriting the file.
-Here\'s an example of a valid config file for 2 berofos:
+Here's an example of a valid config file for 2 berofos:

     [fos1]